 I first came across this cute Japanese word when I visited Nikko with my Japanese friends.
 We walked along a path full of Ginko trees on an Autumn day.
 My friend said that the noise we were making when walking on Ginko leaves was “kasakasa”.

 BONUS Aesthetic Japanese Word

 Yoko-meshi is an expression I relate to and rank high on my favourites list.
 This beautiful Japanese word means “a meal eaten sideways”.
 It comes from “meshi”, which means ‘boiled rice’ and “yoko”, which means ‘horizontal”.
 And no, it doesn’t mean that we are eating rice the wrong way!

 It refers to the stress and awkwardness of making yourself understood in a foreign language.
 The feeling you get when forced to speak in a different language and the anxiety of not being able to understand or be understood.

-This concludes my guide to beautiful and meaningful Japanese words.
-Hope you enjoyed the article; if you did, please comment below and share it more widely.
-What are your favourite Japanese words mentioned above or not?
+This concludes my guide to beautiful, meaningful and aesthetic Japanese words.
+I hope you enjoyed the article; if you did, please comment below and share it more widely.
+Are your favourite Japanese words mentioned above or not?